salty-muffin/ghosts-of-data-past/README.md

 ## license

-parts of this code (specifically `generate/dnnlib`, `generate/torch_utils` & `generate/generators/image_generator`) are taken or derived from [stylegan3](https://github.com/NVlabs/stylegan3) by nvidia in accordance with their the [nvidia source code license](https://github.com/NVlabs/stylegan3/blob/main/LICENSE.txt). nvidia's copyright applies there.
+parts of this code (specifically `generate/dnnlib/*`, `generate/torch_utils/*` & `generate/generators/image_generator.py`) are taken or derived from [stylegan3](https://github.com/NVlabs/stylegan3) by nvidia in accordance with the [nvidia source code license](https://github.com/NVlabs/stylegan3/blob/main/LICENSE.txt). nvidia's copyright applies there.

 stylegan3 was autored by tero karras, miika aittala, samuli laine, erik harkonen, janne hellsten, jaakko Lehtinen and timo aila in 2021.